ghacks Technology News

 • Games cannot be lend to friends anymore

 The main question here is if the protection will keep piracy at bay.
-History has shown that this is likely not to be the case.
-Until now every game has been pirated eventually.
+History has shown that this is likely not the case.
+Until now any game has been pirated eventually.
 It might take a little longer for the first game or so to become available but it will happen eventually.
-And the score again will be Pirates:1 Legit Customers:0.
+And the score will be again Pirates:1 Legitimate Customers:0.

 What’s your opinion on this always online copy protection?
 Do you think it is the right step in protecting games from being pirated or do you see it as another fruitless idea that will only punish legit customers of the game?